MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-intro.md

 ## Logic and validation
 tables within Common Data Service can leverage rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data within an table.

-* **Business rules** validate data across multiple fields and tables and provide warning and error messages, regardless of the app used to create the data.
+* **Business rules** validate data across multiple columns and tables and provide warning and error messages, regardless of the app used to create the data.
 For more information, see [Create a business rule](./data-platform-create-business-rule.md).
 * **Business process flows** guide users to ensure they enter data consistently and follow the same steps every time.
 Business process flows are currently only supported for Model driven apps.
 For more information, see [Business process flows overview](/dynamics365/customer-engagement/customize/business-process-flows-overview).
 * **Workflows** allow you to automate business processes without user interaction.
 For more information, see [Workflows overview](/dynamics365/customer-engagement/customize/workflow-processes).
 * **Business logic with code** supports advanced developer scenarios to extend the application directly through code.
 For more information, see [Apply business logic with code](../../developer/common-data-service/apply-business-logic-with-code.md).

 ## Security
 Common Data Service has a rich security model to protect the data integrity and privacy of users while promoting efficient data access and collaboration.
-You can combine business units, role-based security, record-based security, and field-based security to define the overall access to information that users have in a Common Data Service environment.
+You can combine business units, role-based security, record-based security, and column-based security to define the overall access to information that users have in a Common Data Service environment.
 More information: [Security in Common Data Service](/power-platform/admin/wp-security)

 ## Developer capabilities
 In addition to the features available through the [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) portal, Common Data Service also includes features for developers to programmatically access metadata and data to create tables and business logic, as well as interact with data.
 For more information, see [Common Data Service Developer Overview](../../developer/common-data-service/overview.md)